pranshumeshram/MY_DATA_ANALYTICS_PROJECTS/3. ADVANCE LEVEL Nirula's Data Analytics Project/README.md

 Scatter plots and comparison visuals showing NR & GP Variance

 Matrix showing price shift, volume shift, and resulting profit variance

+CONCLUSION
+This project showcases how Data Analytics tools like excel, SQL and Power BI can be used to transform raw business data into meaningful insights.
+The dashboard provides Nirula’s with a centralized view of their financial and operational performance, enabling better decision-making and strategic planning.
+By tracking key metrics, analyzing product and outlet-level data, and identifying areas for improvement, this report serves as a valuable tool for business optimization.